V-Dart/VLink/README.md

 ## 📄 License

-This project is licensed by DART.
+This project is licensed by VDart.

 ## 🙏 Acknowledgments